collaborativebioinformatics/F3CF/README.md

 ## Future aspects

 Rather than limiting F3CF to classical matrix factorization, allow the relation operator \(W_r\) to be modular.
 It could be a matrix factorization operator, knowledge-graph embedding such as a bilinear relation, or potentially a graph-neural-network component.
-That would make the “Flexible” part of F3CF substantially more meaningful: different relations could have different mathematical models while still contributing to the same shared representation.
+Different relations could then have different mathematical models while still contributing to the same shared representation.

+It is possible to extend the relationships using known relational graphs, ontologies, and other structured knowledge.
+For example, phenotype ontologies, gene–pathway relationships, drug–target interactions, and disease–gene associations could provide additional constraints on the latent space.
+This would allow F3CF to combine relationships learned from distributed data with established biological knowledge.

+Such extensions could turn F3CF into a framework for exploring a federated **meta-knowledge graph**, where clinical observations, genomic associations, treatments, phenotypes, and existing biomedical knowledge contribute to a common latent representation.
+This could enable exploration of relationships that are not directly observed in any single dataset, while preserving the distributed nature of the underlying data.

 ## Team 8 at the Nordic Conference on Future Health 2026 (14–16 September 2026).
 * Victor Enrique Goitea